toniahurst/FinTech_Project_1/README.md

 Next Steps

-A copy of the presentation, original project proposal
+A copy of the presentation, original project proposal can be found in the folder

 ## Fig. 2: Education Loan Debt Increasing